Dronehub/minijson/README.md

 and I'll do my best to compile a wheel for you.

 In order to do that you must have `Cython` installed.

+Run the Dockerfile to launch unit tests locally.